 Training your dog to walk on a leash is the first step toward being able to take him places.
 Once your pooch gets comfortable with the leash, you can go on walks around your neighborhood, bring him along to local stores, take him on hikes, etc. Mastering leash training is vital!

 Let me start by saying each dog is different.
 Some take to the leash immediately while others can’t stand it.
-Some dogs will keep turning around to bite it and others tug.
+Some dogs will keep turning around to bite it and others will tug.

 Check out the following 6 tips to help your dog master leash training in no time!

 Before your dog even takes his first walk on the leash, make sure you have the right equipment.

 First, your dog needs a collar or harness.
 I personally prefer a harness to avoid tension on the neck.
 Plus, during the training phase, I also liked to use a front-clip harness.
 It makes it harder for your dog to pull because, if he does, he’ll be forced to turn around.
 Check out my complete guide to dog harnesses here!

 You’ll also need a basic leash (not a retractable leash) that is suitable for your dog’s size.
 You don’t want to use a thin leash designed for small breeds if you’re walking a large dog (and vice-versa).